dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 ### Strings

-A Dart string is a sequence of UTF-16 code units.
-You can use either single or double quotes to create a string:
+A Dart string (`String` object) holds a sequence of UTF-16 code units.
+You can use either
+single or double quotes to create a string:

 <?code-excerpt "../null_safety_examples/misc/lib/language_tour/built_in_types.dart (quoting)"?>